fossasia/eventyay-tickets/doc/developer/plugins/customview.rst

 Frontend views
 --------------

-Frontend views work pretty much exactly like organiser area views.
+Frontend views work pretty much like organiser area views.
 Take care that your url starts with ``/(P?P<event>[\]+)/``.
-You can then implement a view as you would normally do.
+You can then write a regular view.
 It will be automatically ensured that:

 * The requested event exists
-* The requested event is visible (either by being public, or by being viewed by an organiser)
+* The requested event is visible (either by being public, or if an organiser looks at it)
-* The event is accessed via the domain it should be accessed
+* The request involves the correct domain for the event
 * The ``request.event`` attribute contains the correct ``Event`` object
-* Your plugin is enabled
+* The organiser has enabled the plugin
-* The locale is set correctly
+* The locale middleware has processed the request

 .. _Django REST Framework: http://www.django-rest-framework.org/